riyad113023/blockchain-java/README.md

 # blockchain-java
-Simple block chain and cryptocurrency implementation using java
+Simple Blockchain and cryptocurrency implementation using java